Rayhatron/matthewgraybosch.com/_posts/development/2017-02-23-google-thinks-they-can-fix-online-comments-with-an-api-lol.md

 * Will Google makes the API publicly and freely available?
 * Will developers integrate the Perspective API in a proactive manner rather than a reactive one?

+Google alone won't be able to detoxify the Internet with Perspective.
+While they can create the API and other developers can build it into various tools, it's up to *us* to use these tools to make the Internet a better place.

+But what do *I* know?
+I'm just a dumb programmer. :cat: